 Researchers and academic staff are often asked to demonstrate the impact of their research in applications for academic promotions, grants and in many other contexts.

-The University Library has developed a suite of discipline specific guides (see links in the 'Self-help guides by faculty section below) to assist researchers with using free and subscription tools to determine impact and engagement metrics of their research outputs such as journal articles.
+The University Library has developed a suite of discipline specific guides to assist researchers with using free and subscription tools to determine impact and engagement metrics of their research outputs such as journal articles.

 The selection of the most appropriate metrics and/or the optimum method of presenting those metrics is dependent on the discipline, the purpose, the context, the specific research being evaluated, and so on.